RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/vehicles.md

 # Vehicles

 A new maintenance system has been implemented which requires you to repair vehicles manually.
 Equipment and implements are maintained automatically.
-When you are inside a vehicle the bottom of the F1 menu shows the number of hours or days until a service is required, whichever comes first.
+When you are inside a vehicle the bottom of the control hud shows the number of hours or days until a service is required, whichever comes first.
 Repairing a vehicle can be done at the vehicle workshop.
 Using the dealer workshop will cost you a bit more to simulate extra labour charges.
 Tool box mods that act like a workshop are compatible and can be used to repair your vehicles as well.

 If a machine is not used much, then the maintenance fee will be much lower.
 If you don’t maintain your vehicle, it may struggle to start, or cut out when working.
 After a while it may not start at all to simulate a catastrophic failure.